solana-foundation/developer-content/docs/core/cpi.md

 ## Key Points

-- CPIs enable Solana programs to invoke instructions on another program.
+- CPIs enable Solana program instructions to directly invoke instructions on another program.

-- Signer privileges from a caller program are extended to the callee.
+- Signer privileges from a caller program are extended to the callee program.

-- Programs can "sign" CPIs using PDAs derived from their own program ID.
+- When making a CPI, programs can "sign" on behalf of PDAs derived from their own program ID.

 - The callee program can make additional CPIs to other programs, up to a maximum depth of 4.

-## Overview
+### Overview

 A Cross Program Invocation (CPI) refers to when one program invokes the instructions of another program.
 This mechanism allows for the composability of